-Here, we’ll take a look at how typography can be used successfully across logo design, and break down how you can create effective branding for different sorts of commercial businesses, using very basic typographic tips and tricks.
+Here, we’ll take a look at how designing with type can be used successfully across vintage type logos and other creations, and break down how you can create effective branding for different sorts of commercial businesses, using very basic typographic tips and tricks.

 We’ll explore how simple tweaks to typeface, sizing, case, weight, tracking, alignment, and colour can really lift your typographic designs, and make them industry-appropriate in an instant.
 If you want to recreate the designs as you read, you will need to have access to Adobe InDesign.

 We'll be using some specific fonts in the tutorial, which I'll mention later, but if you prefer to choose your own, you can find some great typographic logo fonts here:

 The typography logo designs pictured throughout this tutorial have been put together using Adobe InDesign.

 To recreate the logos as you read, open InDesign and create a new document for Print.
 Set the Size to A4, and the orientation to Landscape.
 Set the No. of Pages to 1 for now; you can add pages as needed.
 Click OK.

 Many companies are formed through partnerships or collaborations and will have an ‘and’ as part of their company identity, e.g. Smith and Sons, D&G, H&M, Jones & Partners.